ApeWorX/ape/docs/userguides/accounts.md

 ## Automation

 If you use your keyfile accounts in automation, such as CI/CD, you may need to programmatically unlock them and enable autosign.
-**WARNING**: Do not do this unless it is absolutely unnecessary and you are working in a secure environment with low-risk accounts.
+**WARNING**: We don't recommend using this approach but it is possible due to sometimes being needed.
+Ensure you are using a secure environment and are aware of what you are doing.

 ```python
 from ape import accounts